The Making of "Meet Matt"

 Version control using GitHub

-For this project and all of my game project I use GitHub to keep track of all the updates I make.
+For this project and all of my game projects, I use GitHub to track all the updates I make.
 I want to make sure that I have ample backups and working branches in case of any accidents!
 It’s also satisfying to see all the changes the project has undergone during its development.
+(I am guilty of sometimes writing “various changes” in my commits, but I try not to make it a habit!)

 Mockups and in-game testing